Comparing of StoneCastle Financial Corp. (BANX) and The Blackstone Group Inc. (NYSE:BX) | New Business Observer

 StoneCastle Financial Corp.
-(NASDAQ:BANX) and The Blackstone Group Inc. (NYSE:BX) have been rivals in the Asset Management for quite some time.
-Below is a review of each business including various aspects such as institutional ownership, profitability, analyst recommendations, risk, dividends, earnings and valuation.
+(NASDAQ:BANX) and The Blackstone Group Inc. (NYSE:BX) compete with each other in the Asset Management sector.
+We will analyze and compare their risk, analyst recommendations, profitability, dividends, earnings and valuation, institutional ownership.

 Earnings and Valuation